ananyabalaji/ciphers/README.md

 ## Testing:

 To test:
 1. Create a random password.
+(REMEMBER to reuse to decrypt)
 2. Use a binary data-based file as plaintext (like .txt, .jpg) to encrypt
-3. Use the encrypted ciphertext to decrypt to a new file (name of your choice)
+3. Use the encrypted ciphertext file to decrypt to a new file (name of your choice) and see the magic happen!